 - Real-time Cell Classification – Chimeric Antigen Receptor (CAR) T cell therapy has been shown to fight various diseases, including cancers.
 A novel flow-based cell bioreactor has been developed by SwRI for T cell manufacturing, but monitoring cell size, density, and morphology is a lengthy process that cannot be done in real-time.
 In collaboration with SwRI chemical engineers and space scientists, we are using hyperspectral Imaging and artificial intelligence to monitor the cells in the bioreactor in real-time.

 - Markerless Motion Capture for Non-Human Primates – Our markerless motion capture system is monitoring baboon health in real-time.
-This research is conducted through collaboration with the Texas Biomedical Research Institute to determine the best health measures for their baboons.
+This research is conducted through collaboration with the Texas Biomedical Research Institute and SwRI's Markerless Motion Capture Laboratory to determine the best health measures for their baboons.
 It will provide a potential for future collaborations with zookeepers and animal researchers.